NetBSDfr/sailor/README.md

 **ONLY WORKS ON NetBSD BY NOW**

-`sailor` is based on [chroot][0] and [pkgin][1], it will create a `chrooted` environment containing only ne needed pieces in order to run a service.
+`sailor` is based on [chroot][0] and [pkgin][1], it will create a `chrooted` environment containing _only_ the needed pieces in order to install and run a service.

 ## usage